Billy King (comedian)

-William King (circa 1869 or 1875 – 1951) was an African-American vaudeville comedian who led the ‘’’Billy King Stock Company’’’ who was described as "a living link between the Harlem Renaissance and nineteenth-century black minstrelsy."
+William King (circa 1869 or 1875 – 1951) was an African-American vaudeville comedian who led the Billy King Stock Company and who was described as "a living link between the Harlem Renaissance and nineteenth-century black minstrelsy."
 He married fellow performer Hattie McIntosh.

 Biography

 He was born in Whistler, Alabama, but left home when young.
 He formed his own company, "King and Bush, Wide-Mouth Minstrels", before joining the Georgia Minstrels.
 By around 1902 he was established as one of the leading comedians in the travelling troupe.
 He moved into vaudeville in 1911, and established his own company, writing prolifically and touring between bases in Atlanta, Kansas City, Savannah and elsewhere.
 The company included comedian Billy Higgins.
 In 1915, he and his company performed regularly at the Grand Theatre in Chicago.
 Some of his shows there starred Bessie Brown and Howard Kelly.